LeahKR99/mlrun/docs/concepts/alerts.md

 (alerts)=
 # Alerts

 The alert mechanism provides a flexible way to detect and respond to important system events, such as job failures or model drift.
-You can define alerts using conditions like “event X happens N times in T minutes,” and attach notifications that are sent when the alert is activated.
+You can define alerts using conditions like “event *x* happens *n* times in *t* minutes” and attach notifications that are sent when the alert is activated.

 **In this section**
 - [System configuration](#system-configuration)